Tumblers: A Novel Collider Signature for Long-Lived Particles: Conclusions

 Fifth, in addition to considering changes in the topology of the decay chains, one might also consider changes in the properties of the individual decays themselves, such as their decay products.
 In this paper we have focused on models in which each decay within the tumbler produces two quarks, ultimately leading to two jets.
 However, it is also possible to consider models in which only a single quark is produced at each DV.~ In such cases, the techniques we have employed in this paper for reconstructing DVs would not be appropriate.
 However, as discussed above, DVs can still be reconstructed via a track-based analysis, even in such cases.
 Likewise, it is possible to consider models in which the SM particles produced by LLP decays include charged leptons as well as quarks and/or gluons.
 Methods for reconstructing DVs likewise exist for such cases.

+Sixth, our primary aim in this paper has been to demonstrate that the observation of a tumbler signature is a viable possibility at the HL-LHC or other near-future colliders.
+Thus, while we have shown that there do exist regions of the parameter space of our example model which are consistent with current constraints, we have not undertaken a detailed analysis of exactly where the exclusion contours lie within that parameter space.
+Recasting tools such as {\tt MadAnalysis~5}~\cite{Conte:2012fm,Araz:2021akd}, {\tt SModelS}~\cite{Ambrogi:2018ujg}, {\tt CheckMATE}~\cite{Desai:2021jsa}, and the computational resources associated with the {\tt RECAST} framework~\cite{Cranmer:2010hk,ATLAS:2020viz} can assist in establishing the locations of these exclusion contours.
+That said, a dedicated study along these lines would be valuable, in light of the numerous subtleties involved in recasting the results of searches involving DV signatures in order to constrain more general classes of new-physics scenarios.
+We leave such a study for future work.

-Finally, in this paper, we have focused on the case wherein both LLPs involved in our (two-step) tumbler decay chain decay within the collider tracker.
-One could also consider the case in which one or both of these LLPs decays within the calorimeters or the muon chamber.
-Indeed, searches have been performed by the ATLAS Collaboration~\cite{Aad:2019xav} for events involving multiple displaced decays wherein one such decay occurs within the tracker and the other occurs within these outer layers of the detector.
+Finally, in this paper, we have focused on the case in which both LLPs involved in our (two-step) tumbler decay chain decay within the collider tracker.
+One could also consider the case in which the decay of one or both of these LLPs occurs within the calorimeters or the muon chamber.
+Indeed, searches have been performed by the ATLAS Collaboration~\cite{Aad:2019xav} for events involving multiple displaced decays in which one such decay occurs within the tracker and the other occurs within these outer layers of the detector.
 Moreover, one could also consider the case in which the lighter LLP escapes the main detector entirely and decays within an external detector designed specifically for the purpose of observing LLP decays, such as MATHUSLA~\cite{Chou:2016lxi} or FASER~\cite{Feng:2017uoz}.
 By incorporating information from such dedicated LLP detectors, one would potentially be able to extend an analysis of the sort we have performed in this paper across a broader range of LLP lifetimes.
 In fact, MATHUSLA may even be capable of detecting evidence of a tower of LLPs, as discussed in Refs.~\cite{Curtin:2018mvb,Curtin:2018ees}.